 What Therapeutic Challenges Are Associated With Abortion?

-However, abortion is a common practice: 50% of all pregnancies are unintended and 30% of American women will choose to have an abortion by age 45.
-That’s nearly 1 million women every year!
+50% of all pregnancies are unintended and 30% of American women will choose to have an abortion by age 45.

-Although women are notoriously silent about abortion, studies show that the predominant emotion following an abortion is relief (often accompanied by a tinge of guilt, sadness, or grief).
+Although women are typically silent about abortion, studies show that the predominant emotion following an abortion is relief (often accompanied by guilt, sadness, or grief).

-But, for some women, the grief of abortion isn’t transitory.
-It settles down deep in the soul and lingers.
+For some women, the grief of abortion isn’t transitory.
+Post-abortion depression is not uncommon.
 Although abortion will touch every woman differently, factors that predispose women to post-abortion grief/depression include:

 - Spiritual Beliefs: Religious or pro-life convictions that run counter to abortion